Our crew comes from different places with unique views and ideas, but we’ve joined forces on a shared creative vision at Tropic Studio.

-Farmers markets, dried natives, craft beer, anything by Julia Jacklin, soaking in the sunshine.
+Farmers markets, pinot noir, Middle Eastern food, anything by Julia Jacklin.
 Exploring her new home with a backpack, camera and paperback in tow.

 Annabel’s always been curious about people, places and their peculiarities.
 Originally from South Australia, her feature writing background and penchant for print magazines brought her to FNQ.
 As a journalist for Tropic Now, she’s here to seek out good stories, write cracking copy, and rearrange words with precision.
 She also loves a bit of alliteration.

 Black coffee and the rolling green hills of The Tablelands.
 Pinot noirs on humid nights.
 Long drives to creeks, bakeries, and country pubs.